 And then we were alone in the hallway.

 Eyanna looked intensely at me, finally asking, "Do you speak the truth?
 Do you actually believe they may reverse their ruling?"

 I nodded.
-“Your mother obviously did not like me, but she did listen to my request.
+"Your mother understandably did not like me, but she did listen to my request.
 Your father--- Well, we seemed to get along quite well, and after your mother left we talked at length on several subjects.
-I wish we could have met under different circumstances; as it was, I believe we parted as friends.”
+I wish we could have met under different circumstances; as it was, I believe we parted as friends."

-She seemed slightly confused, tilting her head in the vulpine questioning way and saying, “You will have plenty of time to get to know both of my parents after we arrive home, friend Bart.
-I will personally see to it!”
-Sighing, she added, “For now, however, the stress of the past days has taken a toll---and I desire rest and…companionship.”
+She seemed slightly confused, tilting her head in the canid questioning way and saying, "You will have plenty of time to get to know both of my parents after we arrive home, friend Bart.
+I will personally see to it!"
+Sighing, she added, "For now, however, the stress of the past days has taken a toll---and I desire rest and…companionship."
 She inched closer to me in an unmistakable way, and I figured I’d better do something fast.

 "While the day still has a few hours left until sleep-time, I, too, am bone weary, and my arms need tending," I stated.
 "You appear to like Dennos, so if you would like, I will ask him to ‘stand in’ for me, at least until tomorrow."
 Her expression was unreadable, and I didn’t know if she would attack me again.
 "Two high-stress video conferences in two days---in my weakened state---have left me drained.
 I need a bit of food and then rest now more than ever."

 The gambit worked, and she nodded, her ears perking up and her tail once again beginning to wag.
 She reached over and licked me gently on my muzzle---as a human I’d hated dogs licking me, but this was actually quite…pleasant---and only said, "Please ask him to bring a container of wine; he will know the type."
 Then she entered her suite and closed the door.